sarasinha1207/To-Do-list/README.md

 ## Web Technologies:
 - HTML – Structured the layout and content of the to-do list and calendar interface.
-- CSS – Styled the components with a clean, modern look including animations, hover effects, and responsive design to ensure it works well on all screen sizes.
+- CSS – Styled the components with a clean, modern look, hover effects, and responsive design to ensure it works well on all screen sizes.
 - JavaScript – Powered the dynamic functionality:
   * Task creation, deletion, and editing
   * Filtering tasks by Daily, Weekly, or Monthly view